Regan E. Dunn

 She recently completed two postdoctoral fellowships, one at the University of Wyoming and another at the Field Museum of Natural History.
 She has extensive field experience having worked in the Western U.S. (Wyoming, Colorado, Washington, Oregon), and in Central and South America.

-She has worked for the National Park Service as a Geologist and has extensive work experience in museums including the Denver Museum of Nature & Science, Thomas Condon Paleontology Center in Kimberly, Oregon, the Burke Museum of Nature and Culture in Seattle, WA, and the Field Museum in Chicago, IL.
+She has worked for the National Park Service as a Geologist and has extensive work experience in museums including the Denver Museum of Nature and Science, Thomas Condon Paleontology Center in Kimberly, Oregon, the Burke Museum of Nature and Culture in Seattle, WA, and the Field Museum in Chicago, IL.
 Her work at La Brea Tar Pits focuses on understanding vegetation and vegetation change over the last 50,000 years in the Los Angeles Basin.